What to see and what to do in Bohol, Philippines

 Bilar is best known for its Mahogany man-made forest, a dark area of thickly reforested land on the way from Tagbilaran to the Chocolate Hills.
 Most Bohol tours stop here for a short while.

 However, Bilar has far more to offer.
 It is currently being developed as an eco-tourism destination, and rightly so, as within its borders is the Raja Sikatuna National Park, which is the a 9000 hectare nature reserve that offers great tours for trekking, curious and interesting lime-rock formations, some of the last remaining primary forest on Bohol, caves, and great opportunities for observing animals and bird watching.
+There are also monkeys to be found here.
 To get here, you can to go to Logarita, where you can find a large swimming pool, fed by a natural spring.
 Although the water is sometimes moss-green, it is clean, as it is constantly refreshed.
 This place makes an excellent starting points for treks into the park.

 Also in Bilar, you can visit the Simply Butterflies Conservation Center, where you can see many types of native butterflies, hand grown in the center.